naatula/artificial-invaders/challenge_3/README.md

   1. Copy all files you want to submit into the folder `challenge_n/submission`
   2. Commit & Push: the CI will do the rest

-Submissions will be evaluated, and scores will be published [here](http://lab.robotuprising.fi:8080/scoreboard)
+Submissions will be evaluated, and scores will be published on the leaderboard (coming soon).
     (publishing can take a few days as some of the challenges need to be verified by hand)

 ### Submitting to challenge 3